SUBSCRIBE

 The film came out and received mostly overwhelming praise from both critics and Blade Runner fans… but subsequently underperformed at the box office.
 Despite all the positive reviews and despite it making a modest amount of cash, it was no blockbuster.
 It was a bomb.
 Yet in a strange way, I don’t think that was a bad thing.
 In fact, to me, it’s arguably made it more special.

 Obviously, the filmmakers weren’t hoping for the film to be a box-office failure.
 Nobody in their right mind would.
 Studios put out hundreds of films each year, with the ultimate goal at the end of the day for each of them being that they all be profitable.
 Sadly, the underperformance of Blade Runner 2049 reinforces Hollywood’s continuing general belief that audiences want nothing more than superheroes, Star Wars, and sequels to Fast & The Furious and Transformers.
 It’s a blow for intelligent science fiction films in general and a poor reflection on the movie itself.
 The commercial aspect of cinema demands results, and Blade Runner 2049 simply failed to deliver.
+Then again, so did the original film… and who cares about that these days?

 In an era of Porky’s, Rocky III and Rambo, 1982’s Blade Runner was equally unprofitable initially, and has never been a cash cow even after it achieved the cultural recognition it has today.
 It took time to find its audience and to be accepted as the work of art that it is.
 While instantly dismissed as too cerebral and too boring, it’s now widely recognised as a groundbreaking masterpiece.
 Like many other films, from Citizen Kane and The Wizard of Oz to Fight Club and The Shawshank Redemption, Blade Runner tanked in terms of revenue but later achieved legendary status.
 The true quality of it shone through.

 The real achievements of Blade Runner 2049 can’t be defined by the usual crass standards of commercialism but rather by the product itself.
-The story is intriguing, the acting is solid, the score, effects and directing are all of the highest calibre.
+The story is intriguing, the acting is solid, and the score, effects and directing are all of the highest calibre.
 It’s a work of art, as it should have been, and equally important is that it’s a sequel which honours what came before.
-Blade Runner 2049 manages to recapture the tone and look of perfectly while still being creatively original in its own right.
+Blade Runner 2049 manages to recapture the tone and look perfectly while still being creatively original in its own right.
 It’s a slow-burn mood piece which goes against the grain, eschewing whiz-bang explosions and embracing bold, intelligent science fiction.

 Blade Runner 2049 Harrison Ford